Benn9211/Python-Project/README.md

 ## Documention

-1. If you don't know about the deploying app here is the link for (*App deployment) :[Click here](https://www.youtube.com/watch?v=mpqJylF-5Bc)
+1. If you don't know about the deploying app here is the link for (*App deployment) :[Click Here](https://www.youtube.com/watch?v=mpqJylF-5Bc)
-2. Reference to app.yaml on google doucument:[click here](https://cloud.google.com/appengine/docs/standard/python/config/appref)
+2. Reference to app.yaml on google doucument:[Click Here](https://cloud.google.com/appengine/docs/standard/python/config/appref)